 Duplicator is a free plugin that we highly recommend.
 You can also use it to move your website to a new domain name without losing SEO.

-However, in this article we will walk you through how to use it to migrate your WordPress site to a new hosting provider with zero downtime.
+However, in this article, we will walk you through how to use it to migrate your WordPress site from one host to another with zero downtime.

 Once you have installed and activated Duplicator, go to the Duplicator » Packages page in your WordPress admin area.